peterosterlund2/texel/doc/proofgame.md

 The white king is checked by the knight on b5, so the last move must have been a knight move from either c3 or d6 to b5.
 Proof kernel searches can determine that the last move was not a capture, because then the prior positions would not have a proof kernel.
-Since white was in check before the last move, case 2 applies, so both prior positions are recursively analyzed.
+Since white is in check in the goal position, case 2 applies, so both prior positions are recursively analyzed.
 In both cases it is found that the white bishop on c4 must have gotten there by capturing a piece, since otherwise the black king could have been captured.
 Proof kernel searches however show that all positions before a capture on c4 lack a proof kernel.
 Therefore it